Stage 4 water restrictions in effect. Learn more

 Airdrie City Council has a full-time Mayor and six part-time Councillors who are elected by the citizens of Airdrie every four years.
 Together they are responsible for establishing corporate policy and setting strategic priorities.

-The City of Airdrie has three standing committees comprised of select elected officials and citizen members to review and consider matters and make decisions within specific scopes and mandates.
-These committees serve as specialized bodies that focus on certain areas of city governance.
+The City of Airdrie has four standing committees which review and consider matters and may also make decisions, depending on each committee's specific scope and mandate.
+The standing committees serve as specialized bodies that focus on certain areas of city governance.

 Council’s advisory committees are established by bylaw that provides advice and recommendations as directed by Council for a sustained period